Psalm 95: Christianity

-In the Latin Psalters used by the Roman liturgy, the psalm forms the invitatory which is sung daily before matins.
+In the Latin Psalters used by the Roman liturgy, the psalm forms the invitatory which is sung daily at the beginning of Matins or at the beginning of Lauds.
 It may be sung as a canticle in the Anglican and Lutheran liturgy of Morning Prayer, when it is referred to by its incipit as the Venite or "Venite exultemus Domino", sometimes also A Song of Triumph.